-For many nurses, continuing education is a requirement to keep their license current.
+For many continuing education for nurses is a requirement to keep their license current.
 But the value and importance of continuing education isn't always clearly defined.
 In this article, we'll answer the question what is continuing education, provide different examples, and explain why it is important for nurses.
 Adults that work full time or part are all aware of the problems surrounding the topic of job security.
 Most professionals understand that they may work for several employers … [Read more...] about What is Continuing Education and Why is it Important for Nurses?

 Intellectual.
 Professor-ish.
 Anti-social.
 These words embodied what I always envisioned “nurse authors” to be like.
 Then I met Valerie, a down to earth, caring, compassionate, insightful nurse who happened to be an author of two books, several book chapters, and many journal articles.
 In my view, she was a normal human being, and suddenly it occurred to me that maybe I could be an author too.
 If you are intrigued by the publishing world, read on!
 I hope to infuse you with a few tips to help you … [Read more...] about 10 Tips for New Nurse Authors